HDR photography - Guide to Capturing Breathtaking HDR Landscapes

 Exposure Bracketing as a Key Technique

-This involves taking several shots of the same site at different exposure levels – typically underexposed, correctly exposed, and overexposed.
+This involves taking several shots of the same site at different exposure levels – typically underexposed, correctly exposed, and overexposed or long exposure.
 These images are then combined to create a photo that is rich in details across its entire tonal range.

-In the next sections of the article, we will delve deeper into the professional applications of HDR, its comparison with standard photography, and the best practices in HDR settings and techniques.
+In the next sections of the article, we will delve deeper into the professional applications of HDR, its comparison with standard photography, and the best mobile photography accessories for HDR settings and techniques.
 We will also explore this photography across different devices and its relationship with other image technologies like 4K.

 Professional Use of High Dynamic Range Photography